The beginning of a custom die cut converting project usually goes something like this:

 Customer: “Here’s the idea.
 Can you make this?”

 Customer: “Can you make 1,000,000 of them?”

 Converter Salesperson: “Of course.”

 Now, it gets interesting.
-It’s at this point that the converter should start asking the questions, and lots of them.
-The engineering-focused information gathering begins here, followed by project-specific questions to ensure quality and timing expectations can be met.
+At this point, the converter should start asking the questions, and lots of them.
+The engineering-focused information gathering starts here, followed by project-specific questions to ensure quality and timing expectations can be met.

 Here are some questions a customer should be asked by their converting partner (if they’re truly a partner).

 Sounds basic, right?
 Well, in order to nail performance goals and tolerance specs (more on those below), a proper understanding of the application is needed.
 A quality converter can do just about anything IF they understand the application and how the product is ultimately being used.

 In other words, capabilities can be reworked and altered to meet the product’s datum point.
 The best converters think with DFM (design for manufacturing) being top of mind.
 Focusing on manufacturability early in the process results in less setup waste and the repeatability of tolerances, which you’ll want for a less costly, more consistent product.

 It’s understood that not every aspect of a project can be shared due to confidentiality or intellectual property reasons.
 Yet, to get the full benefit of a converter relationship, it’s essential to be as open as possible about the product’s use.
 Developing a final solution without knowing the final application of the part can be extremely challenging.